trailofbits/test-fuzz/README.md

 * **Clonable arguments** - A target's arguments must implement the [`Clone`](https://doc.rust-lang.org/std/clone/trait.Clone.html) trait.
 The reason for this requirement is that the arguments are needed in two places: in a `test-fuzz`-internal function that writes corpus files, and in the body of the target function.
 To resolve this conflict, the arguments are cloned before being passed to the former.

 * **Serializable / deserializable arguments** - In general, a target's arguments must implement the [`serde::Serialize`](https://docs.serde.rs/serde/trait.Serialize.html) and [`serde::Deserialize`](https://docs.serde.rs/serde/trait.Deserialize.html) traits, e.g., by [deriving them](https://serde.rs/derive.html).
-We say "in general" because `test-fuzz` knows how to handle certain special cases that wouldn't normally be serializable / deserializable.
+We say "in general" because `test-fuzz` knows how to handle certain special cases that wouldn't normally be serializable/deserializable.
 For example, an argument of type `&str` is converted to `String` when serializing, and back to a `&str` when deserializing.
 See also [`concretize` and `concretize_impl`](#options) above.

-* **Global variables** - The fuzzing harnesses that `test-fuzz` generates do not initialize global variables.
+* **Global variables** - The fuzzing harnesses that `test-fuzz` implements do not initialize global variables.
 No general purpose solution for this problem currently exists.
 So, to fuzz a function that relies on global variables using `test-fuzz`, ad-hoc methods must be used.

 ## Tips and tricks